thecryptofruit/swarm/doc/forwarding.md

 #
 bzz protocol request handling, forwarding response strategies

+## Prerequisites

+In package p2p, there is already a kademlia-based peer discovery protocol that makes sure that
+* In each row of the node table up to a certain (known) row, there is at least one node that supports Swarm.
+* At least one of each such node is actually connected as a peer.

 ## Retrieval

 A retrieval request for a key arrives with a key recently unseen.